Doctor Morelle: Reception

 The Monthly Film Bulletin wrote: "Although the surprise ending provides a gleam of interest, the film as a whole is built on such a mass of absurdities as to be beyond all plausibility.
 Valentine Dyall brings his imposing presence and intense manner to bear upon the part of Dr. Morelle with good effect, whilst Julia Lang is sufficiently witless as Miss Frayle.
 The eerie effect produced by lighting and photography is the film's best feature."

 Kine Weekly wrote: "Crisp, compact, stylishly cut thriller ...
 An exciting surprise climax appropriately crowns a" miniature super."
-Capital British Po programmer."
+Capital British programmer."

 Picturegoer wrote: "I doubt if a page from the doctor's casebook is as effective at length as it was when curtailed, but I don't think the radio series fans will be disappointed. ...Valentine Dyall is the doctor, and Julia Lang is good as Miss Frayle.
 Support is sound, and you are kept guessing effectively as to whom the murderer was."

 The Radio Times noted "The first (and last) of an intended series based on a popular radio detective, this undistinguished B-feature murder mystery is typical of the early postwar output of Hammer before it discovered horror ...
 Dyall has considerable presence but it's not enough to surmount the implausible plot."

 In British Sound Films: The Studio Years 1928–1959 David Quinlan rated the film as "mediocre", writing: "Good radio characters wasted in story built on absurdities."

 Sky Movies wrote, "Each week from 1942 on, millions of radio listeners thrilled to the creepy adventures that presented 'the secret papers of perhaps the strangest personality in the history of criminal investigation.
 The mysterious Dr Morelle and his always-in-peril Girl Friday, Miss Frayle, were a natural for films but, as with so many other popular radio sleuths, the British Cinema failed to do right by them even though the slightly sinister Valentine Dyall was perfect casting as the detective doctor."